HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

 ## Prevalence

 A good starting point for this analysis is to confirm the statement that third-party content is a critical component of most websites today.
-How many websites use third-party tags, and how many tags do they use?
+How many websites use third-party content, and how many third-parties do they use?

-{# TODO Authors - is "tags" the right wording here?
-Should we just use "content"? #}

 {{ figure_markup(
   image="pages-with-thirdparties.png",